-The Xerox special meeting will be held on [-], 2010, beginning at [-], local time, at [-].
+The Xerox special meeting will be held on February 5, 2010, beginning at 10:00 a.m., local time, at Xerox's Corporate Headquarters, 45 Glover Avenue in Norwalk, Connecticut.

 Purposes of the Special Meeting

 At the special meeting, Xerox stockholders will be asked to consider and vote upon a proposal to approve the issuance of shares of Xerox common stock required to be issued to ACS stockholders pursuant to the merger agreement.
 You will also be asked to consider and vote upon a proposal to approve the adjournment of the special meeting, if necessary or appropriate, including to solicit additional proxies.